I. Introduction and Purpose

 XIII.
 Appeal Process

-When a student or student group is formally notified of the findings from a disciplinary conference or hearing board, the student has the right to appeal the findings or results of the hearing to the Dean of Students.
-(In cases initially heard by the Dean of Students, appeals should be directed to the Dean of Student Development.)
-Such appeal requests must be filed in writing no later than three (3) University business days after receipt of the written results of the disciplinary conference or hearing.
-Appeals from students found responsible by the Disciplinary Conference Officer or hearing board will only be granted on the following grounds:
+When a student or student group is formally notified of the findings from a conduct conference or hearing board, the student has the right to appeal the findings or results of the hearing to the Chief Student Affairs Office/Dean of Students.
+In cases initially heard by the Chief Student Affairs Officer/Dean of Students, and when deemed appropriate by the Chief Student Affairs officer/Dean of Students, appeals should be directed to the University Conduct Board.
+In cases initially heard by the University Conduct Board, appeals should be directed to the Chief Student Affairs Officer/Dean of Students.
+Such appeal requests must be filed in writing no later than three (3) University business days after receipt of the written results of the conduct conference or hearing.
+Appeals from students found responsible by the Conduct Conference Officer or hearing board will only be granted on the following grounds:

 1. The sanction imposed is grossly disproportionate to the offense (including any consideration of the student's prior offenses).